 International Travel Packing List: Your Guide for a Stress-Free Trip

-Packing for an international trip can be both exciting and overwhelming, but it doesn’t have to be the latter as long as you plan accordingly and make sure you have the right travel essentials.
+Packing for an international trip, on the other hand, can be overwhelming, but it doesn’t have to be.
+As long as you plan accordingly and make sure you have the right travel essentials, you’ll be absolutely fine.

 When you pack for a domestic trip, you may generally know the weather, dress code, or stores in the area if you need to pick up something you forgot to pack.
-There are a few more variables when it comes to packing internationally (think travel adapters and the correct currency), which is why having a well-organized international travel checklist can make all the difference to make things less stressful.
-You’re about to go on an international trip – you don’t need that stress in your life right now!
+There are a few more variables when it comes to packing internationally (think travel adapters and the correct currency), which is why having a well-organized international travel checklist can make all the difference, and make things less stressful.
+You’re about to go on an international trip – so skip the stress and get excited!

-Read on or my international travel packing list, then get your suitcase and passport ready to go!
+Read on for my international travel packing list, then get your suitcase and passport ready to go.

 International Travel Packing List